 Plot stuff and whatever passes for character development make up the first third of the movie, but once Von Wolf begins laying out his proposition for the hunt, the movie gets a jolt out of the death Rex.
 The sequence is a bloody mess, with the man getting his head pounded into a pulp (though it’s not particularly explicit), Samuel taking a bullet, and Sanger knocked cold.
 It’s got the brutality that Von Wolf exposited about, backing up the claims of violence with some proof.

-The promise for excitement will always reside in this premise, but aside from one brief moment of tension that isn’t even amongst the main idea of the movie, Lee didn’t fulfill that promise.
+The promise of excitement will always reside in this premise, but aside from one brief moment of tension that isn’t even amongst the main idea of the movie, Lee didn’t fulfill that promise.

 The Technics: Pitfalls of independent filmmaking are numerous, but with time and experience, a director and crew should be able to develop a style for their efforts and an ability to work within constraints.
 Despite churning out over a dozen features in four years, Lee has really only begun to approach this.